-Health care coverage may be more affordable than you think.
+Good news - health care coverage may be more affordable than you think.

 You can check to see if you qualify for a subsidy, also known as a premium tax credit, while applying during SEP.
 This credit may help you lower the amount you’ll pay for your monthly premium bill.

-SEP Qualifying Event
+SEP Qualifying Events